Skip to content

 • Course abstract (maximum of 3,000 characters, with spaces)

-• The abstract should be a concise description of the content your course will cover and the specific skills your audience can expect to gain from the session.
+• The abstract should be a concise description of your course and how you plan to engage with your audience.

 • Accepted course abstracts will be published as-is in the meeting syllabus and proceedings.
 Please proofread your abstract before submitting.